akurasy/chat-app-react-nodejs/README.md

 you can change port in your dockerfile and docker-compose file for frontend to deploy on development environment. you do not need to copy to apache server while in the dev environment.

+# BUILDING AND DEPLOYING THIS APPLICATION USING A PIPELINE IN JENKINS AS CI/CD TOOLS

+To deploy this application, we are going to take security into consideration while pushing our image to dockerhub. a credential will be created to achieve this security best practise in securing our pipeline script.

+create a Dockerfile and docker-compose.yml for your jenkins image and container. refer to this link and git clone to your environment. [please click here for the jenkins build repo](https://github.com/akurasy/jenkins-build.git)